robertbanz/photon/src/platformio/radio_interface/README.md

 The third is either "tx" or "rx" -- clearly indicating if this was a byte that was transmitted or received.
 The fourth is the actual byte.

+## Connecting to a Photon Central Radio

+The pinout on the PhoBoard is that of a standard 9-pin PC RS-232 port -- this should not be connected to the Central Radio's 9-pin serial port though, it uses a different pin-out, of course.

+You'll need to make a cable to connect through the RX, TX and GND pins to their obvious counterparts on the CR's port, and RTS (pin 7) to the "KEY" input on the radio.